Fagan Park in Galston makes a wonderful day out for Sydney families. There’s heaps to see and do here plus great playgrounds too.

 - Let the children burn some energy.
 The park has two playgrounds.
 The biggest one is near the Arcadia Road car park.
 It has amazing equipment for all ages, including a flying fox and a rope structure.
 Furthermore, there is a sandpit area that the little ones will love.
 The second playground is next to a spacious grassy picnic area, not far away from Carrs Road entrance and car park.
 This playground was upgraded recently and features nature based wooden play equipment, which is more suitable for pre-school children, although school aged children will have fun too.
 There is also a big shelter that is ideal for reunions or birthday parties.

 - Get your kids exercising with the scooters or the bikes.
 There are plenty of bicycle paths.

 - Bring a kite or a ball, toss a frisbee, have a game of cricket.
 Enjoy the open spaces!

 For a RELAXING day:

 - Explore the Gardens of Many Nations.
 The Northern America garden transports you directly to “Vermont, USA” with the little cottage and the beautiful flowers.
 And the Mediterranean one is like a little piece of “Florence” in the middle of Australia.
-Other gardens that are worth to mention are the Dutch, the Japanese and the Chinese ones.
+The Japanese Garden is also beautiful.
+Other gardens that are worth mentioning are the Dutch and the Chinese ones.

 - Set up a mat and unwind.